 Well, do what you want lads, I'm outta here for the last time.

-Someone has to design and build the buildings and juice them up so off you go.
-It's not for me any longer.
+Someone has to design and build the buildings and power them up, so off you go.
+It's not for me anymore.

 That's it for this week,